[This article is part of the Learner's Maya Glyph Guide.]

 o In the iconography, it’s an element used to label shiny objects (polished surfaces, fruit, etc), but only 25EMC gives a tentative meaning “shiny?”.

 o Furthermore, it appears to also mark divinity, when it’s shown on the body of a full figure in the iconography – HrubyEtAl-AICV.p157.pdfp5.c1.para-1 (in connection with an unusual vessel excavated at Ucí): Panel I (Fig. 60 depicts an old god.
 The large squarish cycs, perhaps infixed with mirrors, and god markings on his arms show that this is not a mortal, and the chapfallen smile indicates advanced age.
-[Sim: he has a LEM-like element on each upper arm and on his left thigh.]
+[Sim: the figure portrayed has a LEM-like element on each upper arm and on his left thigh.]